-If you are not connected to a domain, an attempt to do so is made before opening the editor.
+If you are not connected to a domain, a connection attempt is made before opening the editor.
 During this attempt, if you click Cancel, the connection that is in progress stops and the domain returns to its initial unconnected state.